Neharsputhran/thala/README.md

+Sure!
+Here is the updated README with the license section properly included:

+---

 # Thala Web Application

 Welcome to the Thala Web Application!
 This project is a static web application showcasing various features and functionalities using HTML, CSS, and JavaScript.
 It is deployed on Vercel and can be accessed [here](https://thala-ruddy.vercel.app/).